25–100 Bed Hospital Registration Process in Nepal: Requirements, Cost & MoHP Approval Guide (2026)

 Quality Control Measures

-• Quality assurance mechanisms for all medical procedures
+• For Quality assurance mechanisms for all medical procedures

 Financial Requirements and Capital Structure Details